-For current advice concerning managing the risks associated with animals in mass care or group settings, such as animal shelters, boarding facilities, zoos, and research facilities, where their exposure history to people with COVID-19 is unknown, read Animals in Mass Care & Group Settings Advice Summary (PDF, 709.83 KB).
+Current advice concerning managing the risks associated with animals in mass care or group settings, such as animal shelters, boarding facilities, zoos, and research facilities, where their exposure history to people with COVID-19 is unknown, is available here Animals in Mass Care & Group Settings Advice Summary (PDF, 709.83 KB).

 When handling and caring for animals, basic hygiene measures should always be implemented.
 This includes hand washing before and after being around or handling animals, their food, or supplies, as well as avoiding kissing, licking or sharing food.

 More information can be found by visiting the OIE website.

 In NSW animal owners and carers have an obligation under the Prevention of Cruelty to Animals Act 1979 (POCTA) to provide food, water, shelter and veterinary care to their animals.
 In addition the owners of some animals must meet prescribed standards of care under POCTA, the Exhibited Animals Protection Act 1986 and the Animal Research Act 1985.

 Any form of exercise with animals is to be undertaken in compliance with the Public Health Orders.
 All government restrictions on gatherings, social distancing and hygiene measures must be followed.